Shop Ryder Community Bus

 Can I take a pram on the Shop Ryder?

-Yes, prams can be taken onto the bus.
-However, they must be folded and stowed securely with the child seated with their carer.
+Yes, prams can be taken onto the bus but they must be folded and stowed securely, and the child should be seated with their carer